fw4spl-org/fw4spl-doc/Installation/src/AndroidInstall.rst

    ./tools/android update sdk —no-ui

 After that, you have to download at least one version of the API and one **Platform-tools** version.
-The latter one contains the build tools (adb, etc...) and are updated independently of the SDK.
+The latter contains the build tools (adb, etc...) and are updated independently of the SDK.
 More informations can be found `here <http://developer.android.com/tools/help/sdk-manager.html>`_.

 .. warning::
     For the Windows users, it can be interesting to check that adb is well installed for your device by using the peripheral manager.
 If it's not the case, please try to update the drivers of your tablet/phone.